2015 Esperance bushfires: Fatalities

 The three foreign nationals, who had been staying at Karranga farm on 17 November, died in the same vehicle while fleeing to Esperance town.
-The bodies were discovered in a vehicle with a horse float, containing the remains of the horse "Cougar", only a few kilometers from the property the trio were working at.
-Curnow also died in his vehicle while driving door-to-door to warn neighbors about the approaching fire front.
-Curnow was described in the media as a 'hero' for his efforts to assist others, and his funeral was attended by up to four thousand people.
+The bodies were discovered in a vehicle with a horse float, containing the remains of the horse "Cougar", only a few kilometres from the property the trio were working at.
+Curnow also died in his vehicle while driving door-to-door to warn neighbours about the approaching fire front.
+Curnow was described in the media as a "hero" for his efforts to assist others, and his funeral was attended by up to four thousand people.

 Structural damage

 The Cascades fire destroyed the Scaddan town hall, one house, 16 other non-residential structures and dozens of vehicles in the communities of Grass Patch, Salmon Gums and Scaddan.
 In addition, the Merivale fire destroyed 2 houses in Stockyard Creek.
-Roads and utilities infrastructure was also damaged within the fire ground; the destruction of 320 power poles and hundreds of kilometers of power lines caused a week long power outage for 400–500 residents in the region.
-The series of fires did not reach the Insurance Council of Australia (ICA) threshold for 'insurance emergency' because infrastructure losses were not particularly extensive.
+Roads and utilities infrastructure was also damaged within the fire ground; the destruction of 320 power poles and hundreds of kilometres of power lines caused a week long power outage for 400–500 residents in the region.
+The series of fires did not reach the Insurance Council of Australia (ICA) threshold for "insurance emergency" because infrastructure losses were not particularly extensive.